OliFady/Real-Time-Chat/README.md

 # Real Time Chat Application
 Using Node.js, Express.js and Socket.io.
-Users can communicate with each other in real-time using WebSockets in their selected Chat Rooms.
+Users can communicate with each other in their selected Chat Rooms in real-time using WebSockets.